turingschool/md_launch_curriculum/Mod1/Lessons/Week4/UnitTestingI.md

 * Manual testing takes a lot of human time - time that may be better spent doing other things.
 * Manual testing is more reactive than proactive - we test our code only _after_ it has been written (more on this in a our [Unit Testing II Lesson](/Mod1/Lessons/Week5/UnitTestingII.md)).

 The good news: there is a better way to test!
 We can use **automated testing** to confirm the functionality of our code.
-An **automated test** is a seperate project that a developer creates alongside their implementation code.
+An **automated test** is a separate project that a developer creates alongside their implementation code.
 This test project:
 * relies on the implementation code that is being written, and
 <!-- Might be worth explaining what "implementation code" means since this is the first time they will have encountered a different "kind" of code -->
 * provides feedback to the developer based on the **expected behavior**